segmentio/segment-docs/src/connections/storage/data-lakes/lake-formation.md

 For more information about security practices in Lake Formation, see Amazon's [Lake Formation Permissions Reference](https://docs.aws.amazon.com/lake-formation/latest/dg/lf-permissions-reference.html){:target="_blank"} documentation.

-## Configuring Lake Formation
+## Configure Lake Formation
-You can configure Lake Formation using the [`IAMAllowedPrincipals` group](#configuring-lake-formation-using-the-iamallowedprincipals-group) or by [using IAM policies for access control](#configuring-lake-formation-using-iam-policies).
+You can configure Lake Formation using the [`IAMAllowedPrincipals` group](#configure-lake-formation-using-the-iamallowedprincipals-group) or by [using IAM policies for access control](#configure-lake-formation-using-iam-policies).
 Configuring Lake Formation using the `IAMAllowedPrincipals` group is an easier method, recommended for those exploring Lake Formation.
-Setting up using IAM policies for access control is a more advanced setup option, recommended for those who want additional customization options.
+Setting up Lake Formation using IAM policies for access control is a more advanced setup option, recommended for those who want additional customization options.

 > info "Permissions required to configure Data Lakes"
 > To configure Lake Formation, you must be logged in to AWS with data lake administrator or database creator permissions.